Jesus Left the Building and We Followed

 We work with Church World Service each year to provide health items and school supplies for impoverished children and families throughout the world as well as those coping with natural disasters such as hurricanes and earthquakes.
 We typically put together about 40 school and health kits.
 Read More

 A compassionate outreach ministry to the homeless and marginalized in downtown Portland, Maine offering support through Presence, Prayer and Advocacy.
 We support this ministry by collecting white socks, particularly diabetic socks, for the pastors to hand to the homeless they visit.
 Read More

 Raymond Food Pantry

 The Raymond Food Pantry provides a variety of canned, dry goods and produce to qualifying Raymond residents.
 The Pantry is open the second and fourth Thursday of every month from 4pm to 6pm.
-We support the Food Pantry with volunteers and donations and in the second half of 2020, we have provided a hot meal to Food Pantry patrons on the second Thursday.
+We support the Food Pantry with volunteers and donations.

 Maine Seacoast Mission Christmas Program

 Each year at Christmas time, the Mission distributes holiday gifts to children, families, the elderly, and nursing home residents.
 We support this program by collecting and donating items on their wish list.
 These items become part of the “Elves’ Workshop” in the Weald Bethel Community Center, where people can choose the gifts they would like to give to their families.